lizzie-g-2024/Quarter-4-Project/README.md

 Day 11 (May 7): Continued and finished working on Quarter 4 Presentation.
 Got up to Feature Engineering
 Day 12 (May 8): Polished Q4 Project.
 Almost finished Representation Unit and am on Cleaning Data portion
 Day 13 (May 9): Finished Representation and Feature Crossing.
 Am on regularization and on Lambda.
-Day 14  (May 13): Finished Regularization, Logistic Regression, and am on Classification section "True vs False".
+Day 14  (May 13): Finished Regularization, Logistic Regression, and am on Classification section "Accuracy".
 Also completed survey on Comp-Sci class.